prometheus-operator/prometheus-operator/README.md

 # kube-prometheus

-This repository collects Kubernetes manifests, dashboards, and alerting rules combined with documentationa and scripts to deploy them to get full cluster monitoring setup working.
+This repository collects Kubernetes manifests, dashboards, and alerting rules combined with documentation and scripts to deploy them to get a full cluster monitoring setup working.

 ## Prerequisites